Briton Ferry railway station: Facilities

-The station is unmanned - there is no ticket office nor are there any platform entry barriers.
+The station is unstaffed - there is no ticket office nor are there any platform entry barriers.
 Passengers must purchase tickets on board trains.

 Services

 The typical service pattern is one train approximately every two hours in each direction.
 Some westbound trains continue on to Carmarthen and Milford Haven.
 There is no Sunday service.
 A normal weekday service operates on most Bank Holidays.